In short, we recommend using a gentle, fragrance-free lotion after your laser hair removal sessions.

 Some people opt to apply aloe vera to their skin due to its soothing properties.
 Either way, using a moisturizer while undergoing laser hair removal not only helps nurture your skin, but it also helps control the inflammation that ensues after each session.

-If you’re considering laser hair removal, we’ll tell you all you need to know about laser hair removal, including how it works, what to expect, and how to care for your skin afterwards.
+If you’re considering laser hair removal, we’ll tell you all you need to know about laser hair removal, including how it works, what to expect, and how to care for your skin afterward.

 Laser Hair Removal Is the Best Way to Remove Unwanted Hair